A Step-by-Step Guide to Producing a Charity Video

 We can go back and use the Paper Edit to instruct on any changes.

 It's at this point we can also add on any accessibility elements such as subtitle or audio description.

 Once the video is signed-off, we can then proceed onto any versioning.
 For example, creating an additional shorter 1-minute cut for social media.

 Quaker Social Action felt that one contributor's story was so strong that it would be great to make a standalone additional video.
-The client used the transcript to help produce a new Visual Script for Sammy's Story and, after a few tweaks, we ended up with an additional wonderful standalone video.
+The client used the transcript to help produce a new Paper Edit for Sammy's Story and, after a few tweaks, we ended up with an additional wonderful standalone video.